yuminasd/A2/README.md

   - Serving, the players can move anywhere one the map.
 However one player holds the ball, the player can press shoot to start the play
-  - In Play, the ball is live and bounces on all the walls -Game Over, the menu screen (not really a mechanic)
+  - In Play, the ball is live and bounces on all the walls
+  - Game Over, the menu screen (not really a mechanic)

 - Game has an interactive ball: